-When Pyrrha married her cousin Deukalion, the gods sent a massive flood to destroy the earth and the mortal.
+When Pyrrha married her cousin, Deukalion, the gods sent a massive flood to destroy the earth and the mortals.

-However, Pyrrha and Deukalion managed to survive, and after seeking help from the Oracle at Delphi, they cast the bones of Pandora to the ground so that the world would be repopulated.
+However, Pyrrha and Deukalion managed to survive, and after seeking help from the Oracle at Delphi, were told to cast the bones of their mother to the ground so that the world would be repopulated.

 In fact, it all begins with Chaos, Gaia’s (mother Earth) father and Eros (love).